Dentist Resume Format

 Skills Section

-List 10–15 relevant dental skills organized into categories.
-Include clinical skills (Endodontics, Prosthodontics, Radiography) alongside interpersonal skills (Patient Communication, Team Collaboration).
-This section is vital for passing ATS keyword filters.
+List 10–15 relevant dental and interpersonal skills categorized appropriately.
+Combine clinical skills (Endodontics, Prophylaxis, CAD/CAM Systems) with soft skills (Patient Communication, Team Leadership).
+This section plays a vital role for ATS keyword matching.

 Work Experience

 The most important section.
-Present your roles in reverse chronological order.
-For each position, list the clinic or employer, your job title, dates, and 4–6 bullet points starting with action verbs.
-Quantify your impact whenever possible.
+List your dental roles in reverse chronological order.
+For each position, state the employer, job title, employment dates, and 4–6 concise bullet points prefaced with action verbs.
+Include measurable outcomes where possible.

 Example

-• Collaborated with hygienists and assistants to optimize workflow and improve patient care quality
+• Collaborated with dental hygienists and assistants to implement patient education programs reducing cavity incidence by 15%

 Education

-List your highest dental degree first.
-Include the institution name, degree earned, and graduation year.
-Relevant certifications and continuing education in specialties like orthodontics or sedation dentistry add value.
+List your highest degree first.
+Include institution name, degree, field of study, and graduation year.
+Relevant continuing education courses in oral surgery, implantology, or sedation dentistry enhance your profile.

 Certifications